biboudis/streamalg/README.md

 [![Build Status](https://magnum.travis-ci.com/biboudis/streamalg.svg?token=EYsxboxiFVSqpFARwkTX&branch=master)](https://magnum.travis-ci.com/biboudis/streamalg)

-The StreamAlg repository contains the source code artifact that accompanies the _Streams à la carte: Extensible Pipelines with Object Algebras._ paper, currently under review on ECOOP15.
+The StreamAlg repository contains the source code artifact that accompanies the _Streams à la carte: Extensible Pipelines with Object Algebras_ currently under review on ECOOP15.

 Preprint: http://goo.gl/P2XO68

 ### Overview

-_TL;DR_: a design proposal for pluggable behavior and operator extensibility for declarative queries of streaming libraries.

 We address extensibility shortcomings in libraries for lazy-streaming queries with a new design.
 The architecture underlying this design borrows heavily from